-Exemplar-based speech processing provides a powerful big data solution for potentially a wide range of speech technologies.
-In particular, speech classification relying on exemplar matching possess higher flexibility than the statistical methods due to lack of prejudices on data and expected answers.
+Exemplar-based speech processing provides a powerful big data solution for potentially a wide range of speech applications.
+In particular, speech classification relying on exemplar matching possesses higher flexibility than the statistical methods due to lack of prejudices on data and expected answers.
 The fundamental question that yet remains is the application-specific appropriate choice of exemplars.
-The present manuscript reinforces the position of deep neural network (DNN) based class-conditional posterior probabilities (briefly referred to as posteriors) as a great choice of exemplars for speech classification tasks.
+The present manuscript reinforces the position of deep neural network (DNN) based class-conditional posterior probabilities (hereafter referred to as posteriors) as a great choice of exemplars for speech classification tasks.

 In theory, if infinite number of exemplars of continuous probability density functions are provided, a simple nearest-neighbor rule leads to optimal classification [1].
-In the context of speech recognition, the nearest-neighbor based techniques have been used as non-parametric methods to perform class-conditional probability estimation for acoustic modeling [2, 3].
+In the context of speech recognition, the nearest-neighbor based techniques have been used as non-parametric methods to perform class-conditional posterior probability estimation for acoustic modeling [2, 3].
 Typical choice of exemplars are variants of spectral features [4, 5], and approximate neighborhood search strategies are tailored to provide tractable frameworks [2].

 Application of hashing in nearest neighbor search enables splitting the search space into buckets each identified with a unique hash key.
 The exhaustive search space is thus downsized to the corresponding bucket sizes [6].
 In this context, the hash function ensures locality preserving of similar/neighboring data while the whole space is spanned in disjoint splits [7].
-In posterior space, all above essential features are obtained through a simple linear posterior quantization to generate the hash keys as posterior representatives, and populate the corresponding buckets of similar posterior vectors.
+In posterior space, as we will see further in this paper, all above essential features are obtained through a simple linear posterior quantization to generate the hash keys as posterior representatives, and populate the corresponding buckets of neighboring posterior vectors.

 DNN posteriors live in union of low-dimensional/structured sparse subspaces [8, 9].
-Exploiting this property enables a hierarchical speech classification and recognition framework based on sparse modeling of phonetic posterior exemplars [10].
-In addition, the low-dimensional subspaces can be modeled through dictionary learning for sparse representation where projection of the posteriors into the space characterized over the training data reduces the mismatch of the testing posteriors, and leads to enhanced acoustic modeling for speech recognition [8, 9].
-Another application of DNN phonetic posterior exemplars have been established in query-by-example spoken term detection [11], and sparse subspace modeling have been found promising to address this problem [12, 13].

-In addition to the phonetic posteriors, our previous studies on phonological posteriors show that they conform to a small number of unique binary structures which are a tiny fraction of the number of permissible codes.
-Exploiting this property enables construction of a small-size codebook for very low-bit rate speech coding [14].
-More recently, we also considered structured sparsity of phonological posteriors for higher level classification of linguistic properties, also referred to as linguistic parsing [15].
+Exploiting this property enables hierarchical speech recognition and classification frameworks based on sparse modeling of phonetic posterior exemplars [10, 11].
+Furthermore, the low-dimensional subspaces can be modeled through dictionary learning for sparse representation, and projection of the posteriors into the space characterized over the training data reduces the mismatch of the testing posteriors, and leads to enhanced acoustic modeling for speech recognition [8, 9].
+In addition to the phonetic posteriors, our previous studies on phonological posteriors show that they conform to a small number of unique binary structures which are a tiny fraction of the number of permissible codes [12].
+Exploiting this property enables construction of a small-size codebook for very low-bit rate speech coding [12, 13].
+More recently, we also found structured sparsity of phonological posteriors highly effective for classification of supra-segmental linguistic events [14].

 In this paper, we propose a novel application of structured sparsity of posterior probabilities in devising an effective hashing technique to reduce the search space of posterior exemplars.
 Motivated by the idea of locality sensitive hashing for fast neighborhood search [7], the geometric locality in the space of posteriors can be defined by thresholding the high probability components at multiple quantized levels.
-As the variability in the space of posteriors is largely confined to the underlying class probabilities, grouping the posteriors according to their similar quantized codes ensures the actual neighbors in disjoint buckets covering the whole space.
+As the variability in the space of posteriors is largely confined to the underlying class probabilities, grouping the posteriors according to their quantized codes ensures the actual neighbors in disjoint buckets.
 The posteriors are investigated at two levels corresponding to phonetic and phonological classes.
-We consider phonetic classification and phonological linguistic parsing based on k nearest neighbor (kNN) search using the quantized posterior hashing technique.
+In the former case phonetic classification is evaluated, whereas in the latter case automatic prosodic event detection is performed, both based on k nearest neighbor (kNN) search using the quantized posterior hashing technique.